WWXD/WorldWeb-XD/README.md

 WorldWeb XD is a website maker written in PHP.
 It uses MySQL for Database storage, Smarty for its templates, Font Awesome for the icons and jQuery.

+# This will not get any new features for a while, as currently, we are trying to fix our current issues with WWXD before continuing.

 ## Requirements

 PHP version (minimum): 5.5.
 It will work on 7.0.